 A peer-guided mental health program for farmers

-recruiting from 6 January 2025 to help farming communities get Back on Track with their mental health!
+supporting farming communities to get Back on Track with their mental health

 Back On Track is an innovative, peer-guided mental health initiative designed to support farming communities.
 Funded by the Gardiner Foundation and led by the National Centre for Farmer Health, this program focuses on improving mental health outcomes for farmers by providing practical, culturally appropriate support delivered by trusted community members.